sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 # Testing Philosophy

 ## Introduction
 Our testing philosophy centers around ensuring the highest quality of infrastructure code through rigorous and systematic testing practices.
 We believe that thorough testing is essential to delivering a reliable and maintainable infrastructure solution.
-In order to achieve this, we have set up a testing framework to run unit and integration tests.
+In order to achieve this level of quality, we have set up a testing framework to run automated unit and integration tests.
 These tests are integrated into our CI/CD process.
-Because this project is community driven, we require both internal and external contributions to be accompanied by unit and/or integration tests as stated in our [CONTRIBUTING.md](../../CONTRIBUTING.md) document.
+Because this project is community-driven, we require both internal and external contributions to be accompanied by unit and/or integration tests, as stated in our [CONTRIBUTING.md](../../CONTRIBUTING.md) document.
 This ensures that new changes do not break existing functionality.

 ## Testing Approach

-This project leverages the Go library [Terratest](https://terratest.gruntwork.io/) to verify the stability and quality of our infrastructure code.
-The tests can be broken down into two categories: unit tests and integration tests.
+This project uses the [Terratest](https://terratest.gruntwork.io/) Go library to verify the stability and quality of our infrastructure code.
+The tests fall into two categories: unit tests and integration tests.

 ### Unit Testing

-The unit tests are designed to quickly and efficiently verify the codebase without provisioning any resources.
-We do this by using Terraform's plan files.
-Because the unit tests are integrated into our CI/CD process, they should not create any resources.
-We want to run them as often as possible, so they should not incur any costs.
+The unit tests in this project are designed to quickly and efficiently verify the code base without provisioning any resources or incurring any resource costs.
+We avoid provisioning resources by using Terraform's plan files.
+Because the unit tests are integrated into the SAS CI/CD process, they need to run as often as possible.

 ### Unit Testing Structure

-The unit tests are written as [Table-Driven tests](https://go.dev/wiki/TableDrivenTests) so they are easier to read, understand, and expand.
-The tests are be broken up into two files, [default_unit_test.go](../../test/default_unit_test.go) and [non_default_unit_test.go](../../test/non_default_unit_test.go).
+The unit tests are written as [table-driven tests](https://go.dev/wiki/TableDrivenTests) so that they are easier to read, understand, and expand.
+The tests are divided into two files, [default_unit_test.go](../../test/default_unit_test.go) and [non_default_unit_test.go](../../test/non_default_unit_test.go).

-`default_unit_test.go` validates the default values of a terraform plan.
-This ensures that there are no regressions in the default behavior. `non_default_unit_test.go` modifies the input values before running the `terraform plan`.
+The test file named default_unit_test.go validates the default values of a Terraform plan.
+This testing ensures that there are no regressions in the default behavior of the code base.
+The test file named non_default_unit_test.go modifies the input values before running the Terraform plan.
 After generating the plan file, the test verifies that it contains the expected values.
-Both files are written as Table-Driven tests.
-Each resource type has an associated Test function.
+Both files are written as table-driven tests.

-For example, look at the `TestPlanStorageDefaults` function in `default_unit_test.go` (copied below).
+To see an example, look at the `TestPlanStorageDefaults` function in the default_unit_test.go file that is shown below.

 With the Table-Driven approach, each entry in the `storageTests` map is a test.
 These tests verify that the expected value matches the actual value of the "module.nfs[0].azurerm_linux_virtual_machine.vm" resource.
-We use the [k8s.io JsonPath](https://pkg.go.dev/k8s.io/client-go@v0.28.4/util/jsonpath) library to parse the terraform output and extract the desired attribute.
+We use the [k8s.io JsonPath](https://pkg.go.dev/k8s.io/client-go@v0.28.4/util/jsonpath) library to parse the Terraform output and extract the desired attribute.
 The runTest call is a helper function that runs through each test in the map and perform assertions.
-See the [helpers.go](../../test/helpers.go) for more information on the common helper functions.
+See the [helpers.go](../../test/helpers.go) file for more information on the common helper functions.

 ```go
 // Function containing all unit tests for the Storage type